mapping-systems/cdp-mapping-systems/Syllabus/syllabus.md

 ### Week 05

-Ways to think about and measure distance and spatial relatedness
+Conceiving of and measuring distance and spatial relatedness

 #### Class 09: Distance, Adjacency, Networks